-ISICEM15: Personalised Medicine in Intensive Care
+ISICEM15: Personalised Medicine in Critical Care - the Future?

 2015 28 Oct

 Interview with Georg Keunecke of FAI rent-a-jet AG on the global use of the HAMILTON-T1 as an ICU transport ventilator.
 Georg Keunecke is the Chief Flight Paramedic and Representative for Medical Devices with FAI rent-a-jet AG (dba Flight Ambulance International).
 Headquartered at the Nuremberg International Airport, the company serves...
 Read more

 2016 09 Dec

 INTRODUCTION In Germany, emergency departments (EDs) often suffer from overcrowding, which may lead to stressful working conditions, increased risks for patients and costs for additional staff, as well as for investments in equipment.
 Furthermore, overcrowding has the potential to extend patient waiting times, in some cases rising up...
 Read more

 2016 09 Dec